-The Peclites do not belong to the aristoeracy; they cannot stand alone; they do belong to the people.
-The policy of Sir ROBERT PEEL was thoroughly democraticthat is to say, thoroughly national-and his followers-those who were in his Cabinet, and have been in coalition with the Whigs-fully comprehending the spirit of the country, and the character of the time, have never ceased to pursue that policy-witness their Succession Duty Bill, their Canada Clergy Reserves Bill, with their whole colonial policy, their Irish this Newspaper Stamp Bill.
-On the suffrage question they are at least as advanced as Lord John Rossell; ignorant of Cabinet mysteries, we cannot assert, though we surmise, that they are more advanced-at least they were parties to the Reform Bill of last session.
-And, more fortunate than the Whigs, the Peelites are not only the "Liberal party," but they are the intellect of the Liberal party.
-Mr. GLADSTONE is acknowledged on all hands to be the first personage in the House of Commons; sprung from the middle class, the aristocratic instinct has detected his tendencies, and the aristocracy hate him.
+THE CHEAPEST VICE-is ingratitude.
+A translation of this axiom from the Austrian into the Russian lanpolicy-witness such suggestive measures as at Sebastopol is now the grievance of the this Newspaper Stamp Bill.
+On the suffrage day.
+The dilatory proceedings there, the question, they are at least as advanced as Lord want of anything like efficient administration, Jons Ressell; ignorant of Cabinet myste- and the disasters that have resulted, grievous ries, we cannot assert, though we surmise, that as they are, are only the means of disclosing they are more advanced-at least they were to the English people the really painful facts. parties to the Reform Bill of last session.
+And, more fortunate than the Whigs, the Peelites the departments organised to serve the public are not only the "Liberal party," but they prevent the service they were destined to are the intellect of the Liberal party.
+Mr. execute; the Ministers of the public are too GLADSTONE is acknowledged on all hands to be the first personage in the House of Commons; sprung from the middle class, the aristoeratic instinct has detected his tendencies, and the aristocracy hate him.
 His colleagues are the only men, of official prestige, to whom the country can look as the successors of the weary race of old statesmen who are all now at sixties and seventies.
 The Duke of NEWCASTLE, honest and devoted as a politician, eloquent as a debater, laborious as a man of business, is distinguished by his popular sympathies and his ambition to serve the country, in the sense of obeying the voice of the country and not in the sense of securing family or class predominance.
-Mr. SIDNEY HERBERT, happily for himself separated, like the Duke of NEWCASTLE, from the oligarchical conspiracies of Whigs and Tories, is of, but not in, the aristocracy: bound up with the Peelite policy, his whole career indicates a conviction that the great nobles cannot stand merely on their titles and their wealth.
+Mr. SIDNEY HERBERT, happily for himself separated, like the Duke of NEWCASTLE, from the oligarchical conspiracies of Whigs and Tories, is of, but not in, the aristocracy : bound up with the Peelite policy, his whole career indicates a conviction that the great nobles cannot stand merely on their titles and their wealth.
 And, fourthly, there is Mr. CARD-WELL, a man of the middle class, born to be the Minister of Commerce in a commercial country.
 With four such leaders-four such men to place in front office-the "national party" would be omnipotent.
 Who will forbid the banns?
 The national party means nothing that can render its organisation a difficulty.
 It contemplates a revolution of the political system; but it is a revolution to which the common sense of the country assents.
 It does not mean the destruction of the aristocracy; it means merely the destruction of aristocratic ascendancy.
 It means, not the annihilation of aristocracy, but of oligarchy.
 It means, that England shall be governed by the intellect of England, the honour of England, the morality of England.